 High risk of dry socket

-If you're looking for professional advice on smoking after tooth extraction, you can talk to a dentist online 24/7.
+If you're looking for professional advice on smoking after tooth extraction, you can talk to a dentist online for free.
 Talking to a dentist online can help answer any specific questions you have about recovering after a tooth extraction.

 When can I smoke after tooth extraction?